Dual Sport vs Adventure bike

 - Luggage system for carrying camping gear

-- The larger twin cylinder engines better suited to long stretches at higher speeds.
+- The larger twin-cylinder engines are better suited to long stretches at higher speeds.

-- Higher gear ratio allows you to cruise at highway speeds.
+- A higher gear ratio allows you to cruise at highway speeds.

 - The luggage system allows you to carry more gear so that you can camp overnight and cover greater distances.

 - More street-suited tires give you better braking and highway safety.